ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 letsencrypt renew
 ```

 However, this manual process seems like it has a high likelihood of failure (what if we're on vacation, ill, or simply just forget?!).
-Instead certbot recommends running a cron job that will test for renewal on a daily basis.
+Instead Certbot recommends running a cron job that will test for renewal on a daily basis.
 First let's test the renewal process:

 ```
 $ letsencrypt renew --dry-run